Mission & Overview

 - Encourage, promote, and support community engagement on public health issues.

-- Advise the Capital Area Public Health Network members on all major policy matters concerning the nature, scope, and extent of community and public health concerns and responses.
+- Advise the Central NH RPHN members on all major policy matters concerning the nature, scope, and extent of community and public health concerns and responses.

 MEMBERSHIP.
-The PHAC includes a broad Membership body and an Executive Committee that meet bi-monthly.
-Current Executive Committee membership includes high-level staff representation from partner organizations in the Central NH Public Health Network.
+The PHAC includes a broad membership body that meets at least bi-monthly.
+Current membership includes high-level staff representation from partner organizations in the Central NH RPHN.

 Mission and Overview

-The Central NH Public Health Network is a regional collaboration, working to enhance and improve public health-related services within the region.
-The Central NH Health Partnership (CNHHP) hosts the Central New Hampshire Public Health Network, one of 13 regional public health networks in New Hampshire.
+The Central NH Regional Public Health Network (RPHN) is a regional collaboration, working to enhance and improve public health-related services within the region.
+The Central NH Health Partnership (CNHHP) hosts the Central NH RPHN, one of 13 regional public health networks in New Hampshire.
 Each public health network includes a host agency that convenes, coordinates, and facilitates a broad partnership of organizations and individuals who contribute to or have a stake in the health of their region.
-Each host agency provides leadership through a regional Public Health Advisory Council and provides a variety of services including Public Health Emergency Preparedness and Substance Misuse Prevention.
+Each host agency provides leadership through a regional Public Health Advisory Council (PHAC) and provides a variety of services including Public Health Emergency Preparedness and Substance Misuse Prevention.

-The mission of the Central NH Public Health Network is to build a sustainable public health partnership that serves our communities.
-Mid-State Health Center acts as the fiscal agent of the Public Health Network.
+The mission of the Central NH Regional Public Health Network is to build a sustainable public health partnership that serves our communities.
+CADY, Inc. acts as the fiscal agent of the Regional Public Health Network.

 What Is Public Health?